bigglesworthnotacat/LLM-Steg/README.md

 ## Evaluation

-For safety evaluation, we use the [AdvBench](https://github.com/llm-attacks/llm-attacks/tree/main/data/advbench) dataset as the test set and [Llama-Guard-3-8B](https://huggingface.co/meta-llama/Llama-Guard-3-8B) as the judge model.
+We use the [AdvBench](https://huggingface.co/datasets/walledai/AdvBench) dataset for safety evaluation, with [Llama-Guard-3-8B](https://huggingface.co/meta-llama/Llama-Guard-3-8B) as the judge model.
 Configure the paths in `scripts/run_safety_eval.sh` and run:

 ```bash
 bash scripts/run_safety_eval.sh